 bagSOLO’s 5 favourite winter training camps

 The days are becoming shorter.
 Rain leaves the roads soaked.
-The glorious August Bank Holiday now seems a long time ago, and it won’t be long until the British winter curbs time on the bike.
+The glorious August Bank Holiday now seems a long time ago, and it won’t be long until the British winter curbs training time on the bike.

 For many, this seasonal shift is the prompt to book a training camp, somewhere where the sun shines, the roads are smooth, and the climbs are long.
 Camps aren’t just about escaping the wretched winter weather though – crucially, they offer a fantastic opportunity to clock up mileage ahead of the spring return to sportives and racing, and also revitalise your winter training.

 Below is a selection of our favourite training camps, all of which will see you spend valuable winter (and warm) hours in the saddle.
 Once your camp is selected, all you need to do is arrange flights and book your bike shipment with BagSOLO.